 The following is the quoted content: var Person = function(){ |

-3. Use anonymous functions for functional programming
+3. Use anonymous functions to program functions

 The following is the quoted content: (function(){ |